WOOD ID POSTER:

 Juniperus spp.

 Juniperus spp. of the family Ephedraceae.
-There are at least 5 dozen species in the genus Juniperus that have the word juniper as all or part of one or more of their common names, and I have no idea which of them are represented on this page.
-Regions of grown are worldwide.
+There are at least 5 dozen species in the genus Juniperus that have the word juniper as all or part of one or more of their common names, and I have no idea which of them are represented on this page except as specifically noted.
+Regions of growth are worldwide.
 ADDITIONALLY, there are another 16 or more species from almost as many genera that also have the word juniper as all or part of one or more of their common names.
 It is my intent (and I do NOT know that I have been successful) that the woods on this page all be from the genus Juniperus.

 my samples: